 Use a soft-bristled brush to gently dislodge dust and grime from your window sill.
 Make sure you have a bucket underneath to catch the dust.

 Mix a few drops of dishwashing liquid and warm water.
 Then, pour your cleaning solution into a spray bottle.
 See some large stains on your window sill?
 Add a bit of baking soda to your solution.

 Spray your cleaning solution on a microfibre cloth—not the window sill itself, as it can damage the paint—until the cloth is damp.

 Gently wipe the window sill and frame.
 If the stains are still there, wipe a bit harder.
 Add more cleaning solution to the cloth if it’s starting to dry.

 Wipe the window sill again with a dry and clean microfibre cloth.

 Apply a light layer of floor wax to prevent future dirt from building up and staining your window sill.

-How to clean window tracks
+How to clean window runners or tracks

-Even if you never open your windows, microscopic dirt, dust, and bugs will still find a way to get into your windows and stay in your window tracks.
+Even if you never open your windows, microscopic dirt, dust, and bugs will still find a way to get into your windows and stay in your window runners.
 It’s better to regularly clean them since packed layers of grime can be harder to remove later.